St. Bartholomew's Church (Ljubljana): Architecture

 Some elements of the original Romanesque church have been preserved, among them the portal on the northern side.
-Between 1933-36, the church was redesigned according to plans by Jože Plečnik and was in 2009 added on the Slovenian Cultural Heritage List as a cultural monument of national significance under the number 2000.
+Between 1933 and 1936, the church was redesigned according to plans by Jože Plečnik, and in 2009 it was added to the Slovenian Cultural Heritage List as a cultural monument of national significance under the number 2000.

 Events

-On the Sunday nearest to St. Bartholomew's Day (24 August) - known as Mosquito Sunday - stalls selling gingerbread, pottery as well as basketry and other wickerwork lined the main road here.
-Parades and fetes, which attracted hundreds of people, were also once held beside this church.
+On the Sunday nearest to St. Bartholomew's Day (24 August)—known as Mosquito Sunday—stalls selling gingerbread, pottery, and basketry and other wickerwork line the main road here.
+Parades and celebrations, which attracted hundreds of people, were also once held beside this church.